 - Turn that cheat day into a cheat meal once a week…

-- Turn that cheat meal into a re-feed day once a week…
+- Make that cheat meal into a re-feed day once a week…

-- Turn that one a week refeed day into a cycling refeed day.
+- Tweak that one a week refeed day into a cycling refeed day.

 I hope this sheds some insight on how to implement a cheat and still diet down successfully.